The Space Observatory (Observatoire de l'Espace)

-Programs
+Programmes

 As a cultural laboratory, the Observatoire de l’Espace has a specific methodology: the goal is to share space-related items and innovations with artists, in order to inspire new creations.
 Two programmes have been developed following this process.

+Avant-Poste (Vanguard)

+This programme procures artists with access to Space through zero gravity flights, stratospheric air balloons or Space stations.
+By offering this kind of access to the physical characteristics of Space, the Observatoire de l'Espace promotes new visions of Space Adventure and a form of interaction with the cosmic environment which values collaboration over domination or extractivism.
+In 2026, an exhibition held at the Espace de l'art concret, in southern France, presented a selection of works created within this programme.

+Archéologie de l'Espace (Space Archeology)

+This programme is aimed at artists who seek a deeper understanding of the materiality of Space endeavours.
+Archives, photos, schematics of instruments and rovers or ground infrastructures form the base of their artistic work.
+This approach tries, by looking directly of artefacts produced throughout the history of Space exploration, to move beyond classic depictions of Space.
+In 2025, a selection of works from this programme was exhibited at La Friche, in Marseille, in a show titled La vie de l'Espace.

+Former programmes (2005-2021)

-Cultural studies of Space Program
+Cultural studies of Space

 For many years, the Observatoire de l’Espace has been developing a cultural story of outer space by building an inventory of everything created on Earth about outer space.
 It resulted in a wide classification: space instruments (for example satellite prototypes), audio and video items (documentaries, video archives...), works of art inspired by outer space, laboratories and other space related buildings, and all kinds of everyday life objects.
 The Observatoire de l’Espace is also welcoming researchers in human sciences and art history as well as building partnerships with research laboratories to foster works about Space in those fields.
 An academic blog called Humanités spatiales (Space humanities) was also created in 2015.
 This website is dedicated to analysis and dialogue for researchers who are interested in space activities and its cultural representations.
 All this work can be used by artists as a basis for new creations.